| Custom Grayscale

 object, then try converting to RGB (the "Alpha 4" channel

+will remain selected).
 Inspect the R, G, and B channels.
 If you are wanting to make the

 sky darker, you'll find that the R (red) channel will have a much